 What’s the Ideal Height?

 It is incorrect to assume that the shorter you cut your grass, the less often you’ll have to do so.
-This is a myth.
-Grass that’s cut too short is more likely to be hit by a weed invasion, drought or heat damage.
+Grass that’s cut too short is more likely to be hit by a weed invasion, drought, or heat damage.

-Cool-season turfs such as fescues and Kentucky bluegrass grows most during spring and fall when temperatures are cooler.
+Cool-season turfs such as fescues and Kentucky bluegrass grow most during spring and fall when temperatures are cooler.
 These grasses should be mowed down to 1 to 4 inches high.